 Teachers will assess students both formally and informally at a frequency decided by the school using different modes of assessment so that a wide range of SSAB can be developed and I&S can be learnt.
-The assessment tasks need to take into account different students' learning readiness, interests and learning profiles.
+The assessment tasks need to take into account different students'

-25 Black, Harrison, Lee, Marshall & Wiliam (2003).
+&lt;sup>26 Black, Harrison, Lee, Marshall & Wiliam (2003).